ISAAC Canada is proud to offer these free webinars presented by Canadians. Enjoy!

 Communication Matters: Education for First Responders

-Date: November 19th, 2024, from 19:00-20:00 ET
+Date: Dec 9th, 2024, from 19:00-20:00 ET (rescheduled from Nov.
+19)

 This webinar will be presented by Brett Adam, Aynsley Allen, Amy McDougall, Stacy McRuer and George Whelan.